AtlantPlatform/ethereum-playbook/README.md

 ```

 ### All platforms

+Grab a release executable for your system in our [Releases](https://github.com/AtlantPlatform/ethereum-playbook/releases) section.

 To compile the tool manually, you need to install the [Go programming language](https://golang.org/dl/) compiler first.
 This is out of scope of this document.
 Once it is installed, there is a single command:

 ```bash